-- 1. The instructor will design the course and learning modules in such a way that participants have every opportunity to achieve the learning objectives. - 2.
-The instructor will provide responses to participant learning applications and questions as appropriate in order to clarify important ideas and concepts.
+1. The instructor will design the course and learning modules in such a way that participants have every opportunity to achieve the learning objectives.

-- 3. The instructor will provide updated information on relevant resources for the various topics of interest. - 4.
-The instructor will read and critically assess participants' assignments and provide feedback in a timely manner.
+- 2. The instructor will provide responses in a timely manner to participant questions as appropriate in order to clarify important ideas and concepts. - 3.
+The instructor will provide updated information on relevant resources for the various topics of interest.